History Cookbook: Ginger Cream

 Serving suggestions: Serve with cooked apple or enjoy on it's own.

 This recipe uses evaporated milk that was used in WW2 as an alternative to fresh milk.
-The recipe was submitted by Furgus Martin, Chef at the Robinson Centre, Wyboston Lakes.
+The recipe was submitted by Fergus Martin, Chef at the Robinson Centre, Wyboston Lakes.

 Preparation Time: 15 minutes, plus setting time.